GorokhovSemyon/TextClassification/README.md

 ## PEFT

-This notebook is devoted to LoRA train process.
+This notebook is devoted to LoRA train process with PEFT.